hidacow/SHU-CourseHelper/README.md

 ## **Quick Start**

-This program can run on Windows, Linux and MacOS，Python installation is required.
+This program can run on Windows, Linux and MacOS, Python3 installation is required.

 Clone this project or download zip first.